jondeuce/mwiexamples/README.md

 * MATLAB scripts used were from the `MWI_NNLS_toolbox_0319` subfolder of the [ubcmwf github repository](https://github.com/ubcmri/ubcmwf)
 * Both MATLAB and DECAES made use of precomputed brain masks to skip voxels outside of the brain
 * Image loading time and MATLAB/Julia startup time are not included

-General Julia notes:

-* Julia is a ["just-ahead-of-time" compiled language](https://www.youtube.com/watch?v=7KGZ_9D_DbI), residing in between ahead-of-time (AOT) and just-in-time (JIT) compiled languages
-* Because of this, the first time DECAES is installed and run there may be several minutes of installation and compilation delay before processing starts
-* Subsequent runs are much faster, typically requiring only a few seconds to start Julia and load DECAES before processing begins
-* For applications like DECAES, much of the "just-ahead-of-time" compilation can be cached during installation, making Julia apps competitive with fast compiled languages like C/C++ and Fortran